mperham/queso/README.markdown

-Adhoc Search
+Inquiry
 ============

-Adhoc Search (AS) is an engine for Rails 2.3+ which adds the ability to perform "adhoc" queries against the database for any model.
+Inquiry is an engine for Rails 2.3+ which adds the ability to perform "adhoc" queries against the database for any model.

 Installation
 ------------

-Just add AS as a gem to your Rails 2.3 application, via `config/environment.rb`:
+Just add Inquiry as a gem to your Rails 2.3 application, via `config/environment.rb`:

-    config.gem 'mperham-adhoc-search', :source => 'http://gems.github.com'
+    config.gem 'mperham-inquiry', :source => 'http://gems.github.com'

 Usage
 -----